-On March 12, 2022, the Tulare County Office of Education will host the Eighth annual STEAM Expo.
+On March 2, 2024, the Tulare County Office of Education will host the eighth annual STEAM Expo.
 TCOE values meaningful, relevant educational opportunities that prepare students for college, career, and life.
 This event is designed to engage students and families in learning about educational and career opportunities in science, technology, engineering, arts and mathematics.

-The STEAM Expo provides students with fun, engaging activities to build knowledge about STEAM, including a Science & Engineering Fair, Coding Activities, Robotics Activities & Exhibition, Hands-On Art Activities and MakerSpace.
-Participants, coaches and the public attend speaker talks and visit vendor and exhibitor booths during the STEAM Expo.
+The STEAM Expo provides students with fun, engaging activities to build knowledge about STEAM, including a Science & Engineering Fair, Robotics Activities & Exhibition, Hands-On Art Activities and MakerSpace.
+Participants, coaches, and the public can visit vendor and exhibitor booth and attend a free planetarium show during the STEAM Expo.

 This event is open to the public in an “open house” type of format.

 The Tulare County Science and Engineering Fair (TCSEF) is held as part of the STEAM Expo.
 Participating projects will be put on display to recognize the outstanding efforts and achievements in science and engineering.
 Science experts representing a wide variety of public and private sectors are invited to judge the projects.

 Students in grades 3-12 may enter the TCSEF.
 Projects may enter the TCSEF in one of two divisions: Competitive and Non-Competitive.
 All projects need to adhere to the scientific method or engineering design process.
 Project topics will address one of the following categories:

 The final category placement of each project will be determined by TCOE.

 Competitive Project Information: